No region selected

 A: Our QLD Forklift course is made up of one day of training and one day of assessment.
 Participants will be required to successfully complete a series of WHSQ mandated assessment items.
 On day two you will undergo written knowledge and calculations assessment and (if eligible) you will undergo a practical skills assessment.
 All assessments will be “closed book” and conducted by a WHSQ Accredited Assessor (who is independent of Pinnacle Safety and Training).
 This mandated assessment is required to be administered by all RTOs offering this High Risk training.

 A: Not everyone passes the first go – don’t be embarrassed if this happens.
 Even knowledgeable people may struggle to answer the technically specific exam, as the answers need to be provided precisely in accordance with WHSQ standards.
 If this occurs, you may study the material in your own time, and return within 60 days to re-sit the assessment, at no charge.
+Note: additional re-assessments are subject to fees.

 Q: I attended part of the training, and I now no longer wish to proceed with any more training or assessment.
 Can I have a refund?